nikitavoloboev/data/life/lessons-learned.md

 - Prioritise.
 	- Do the important things first.
 		- Define these _important_ things for myself and be clear with what I want to achieve.
+- Do things that scale.
+	- Try find solutions that will scale with time.
+Ideally try to come up with solutions to problems that don't just help you but help other people solve a problem.
+- Don't repeat what other people have already done.
+	- If possible reuse other people's work as much as possible to create new and novel things.
 - Automate backups.
 	- Make sure the backups I've made are actually successful.
 And I have at least 1 week fresh backup of everything I did.
 - Study smart.